lhjandroid/riverpod_infinite_scroll_page/README.md

 Key states include:

-	•	isLoading: Indicates if the app is currently loading.
+	•isLoading: Indicates if the app is currently loading.
-	•	hasError: Indicates if an error occurred during loading.
+	•hasError: Indicates if an error occurred during loading.
-	•	hasMoreData: Indicates if more data is available to load.
+	•hasMoreData: Indicates if more data is available to load.
+ 	•refreshing

 These states allow flexible control over data loading, error handling, and loading additional data.